You might be wondering what the best lease management software is, or you may be considering whether or not it’s time to upgrade from spreadsheets.

 MRI ProLease provides the standard reporting users need, from capitalization schedules, run reports, and journal entries.
 The reporting modules could use some more out-of-the-box functionality, but the reporting capability is robust.

-The software integrates with many of the additional tools under the MRI umbrella.
+The lease management software integrates with many of the additional tools under the MRI umbrella.
 With new acquisitions happening frequently, the solution landscape is ever expanding.
 Easily integrate with payment and ERP systems.

 As an expanding company one might expect stellar customer service, and while not as highly rated as other platforms, they do a good job of problem-solving with their customer base.

 MRI utilizes a combination of online and offline security technologies, procedures, and organizational measures to help safeguard Personal Data.

 A Review of LeaseQuery

 LeaseQuery was founded in 2011 by a CPA with a diverse accounting background.
 It is a US-based SaaS technology company that provides software along with value-add financial and accounting services.

 With many free tools, and attractive pricing, LeaseQuery is gaining customers from longer-standing lease management software solutions.
 They have approximately 1,000 customers in 87 countries with a stated retention rate of 99%.

 The software is asset agnostic for real estate, equipment, many other types of leases, and provides a central document repository for leases.